-- Accommodation on nights 1, 2 and 3 on a modern comfortable 10 berth houseboat.
+- Accommodation on nights 1, 2 and 3 on a modern comfortable 10 berth (5 room) houseboat.

 - Knowledgeable and capable guides.

-- A 34L Day Pack with good waist support and a 2 Litre drinking water bladder.
-There is ample room inside for your walking clothes and food.
+- A 34L Day Pack with good waist support and a one-litre drinking water bottle.
+Plenty of room in your daypack for your camera, extra walking clothes, lunch and snacks.

-- A small thermos for hot drinks.
-Lunch making ingredients and a lunch box.
+- A small thermos for hot drinks, lunch and on walk refreshments

-- All food and beverages including a 3 course meal each night, breakfasts, lunches and snacks, and we cater for special dietary preferences based on your advice at the time of booking.
+- All food and beverages including a three-course meal each night, breakfasts, lunches and snacks (we cater for special dietary preferences based on your advice at the time of booking).

-- Our guides carry a first aid kit, UHF Radios and a satellite phone.
+- Our guides carry first aid kits, UHF Radios and a satellite phone.

-Mobile phone reception is poor although mobile phone cameras can be charged on the houseboat.
+Mobile phone reception is poor (time to disconnect!) although they can be charged on the houseboat for photos.

 What you need to bring

-- We recommend beanies, scarves and gloves for morning warmth and long walking pants.
+- We highly recommend beanies, scarves and gloves for morning warmth and long walking trousers.